era-towers/static-content/files/modules-1.0.0/readme.txt

-PROXIMA VERSION HAY QUE ARREGLAR LA LISTA DE ARMSMASTER QUE TIENE MAL EL NOMBRE EN LA PROFESION PROXIMA VERSION HAY QUE INCLUIR EL ICONO DE ROLL HISTORY
+PROXIMA VERSION HAY QUE ARREGLAR LA LISTA DE ARMSMASTER QUE TIENE MAL EL NOMBRE EN LA PROFESION PROXIMA VERSION HAY QUE INCLUIR EL ICONO DE ROLL HISTORY PROXIMA VERSION REGENERAR LAS MANIOBRAS DE PRIVATEERS PARA QUE FUNCIONE PSIONIC CASTING PROXIMA VERSION REGENERAR RMU TALENTS

->> ????
+>> 2024-10-24

 - Initial version of the Gaming Table module.

+- Maneuver dialogs in the Adventuring module will now show also show skills classified as Offensive Bonus and Special Maneuver.

-- Skill filters in Adventuring, Character Status and Gaming Table modules will now consider the skill description.
+- Skill filters in Adventuring, Character Status and Gaming Table modules can now be configured to consider the skill description.

 - Skill filters in Adventuring, Character Status and Gaming Table modules now allows using + to separate different conditions that must all be met.

+- Most skill and spell filters will now wait for 3 characters before performing the search.

-- Spell list fiter now allows using + to separate different conditions that must all be met.
+- Spell list fiter now allows using + to separate different conditions that must all be met, and | to separate alternative filters.

+- Added option to filter beginning of spell name, using the caret ^ as separator.

+- The injury recovery dialog now includes a field to indicate additioinal modifications to the recovery roll.

+- The injury recovery dialog is now also available from the character recovery dialog.

+- Racial description will now be observe the paragraph separation used in the configuration files.

 - RMU: Knack bonus of new characters can be any number and not just a multiple of 5.
 Older characters must manually edit their professionBonus indicating knackBonus.bonusPerRank as the value (for example "5.1" for a knack of +5 and +1 per rank developed).

+- RMU: Added partial medicine success to the recovery types, and clarified that no medicine maneuver is the same as a failure.

+- Fixed: Movement Maneuver table resolution will no longer apply the difficulty adjustment, since that is already considered in the different columns.

-- Fixed: Ranks gained per purchase field in the Character Sheet module will not allow decimal numbers.
+- Fixed: Ranks gained per purchase field in the Character Sheet module will now allow decimal numbers.

+- Fixed: Characters can now detail values for Player Kept Records added after they were created.

 >> 2024-08-28